jonbrefe/esp32alarm/README.md

 |Service|Telegram BOT|
 |Software|Arduino, Raspbian, Ansible and Node-Red|
 |Possible problems|Security design problems, actual traffic will be transfer through a hidden SSID protected with hard password over WPA2|

+# Work

+## Stage 1: PoC

+### Proof of Concept (PoC)
+Proof of concept using the human body present sensor.

+Proof of concept will have the sensor connected and it will display a test on the OLED once a motion is detected.
+The code will have support to enable or disabled the OLED and a buzzer connected to the ESP32

+## Stage 2: Infrastructure design

+### Infrastructure design with Raspberry PI 3
+Infrastructure running in a Raspberry Pi 3 and Raspbian a port of Debian.
+The Raspberry Pi 3 will work as WIFI gateway for the ESP32 modules.
+Message traffics are send to a MQTT (mosquitto) to the RPi3.
+Events will be process by node-red.

+## Stage 3: Alarm management

+### Activation and events notification
+Management of the alarm, activation and notification of events will initially send through a Telegram BOT

+Proof of concept will have the sensor connected and it will display a test on the OLED once a motion is detected.
+The code will have support to enable or disabled the OLED and a buzzer connected to the ESP32